 Nick West sneaks into the abandoned Blackwater asylum with his girlfriend Sammy to fool around and take some acid.
 They find a strange chair there, which comes to life as she sits in it.
 Afterwards, Sammy has vanished and Nick has no clear idea what happened.
 He is incarcerated in a psychiatric institution, believed to have killed her.
 Four years later, due to psychiatric treatment, Nick has now come to believe that what he saw was a delusion.
 He is released on special orders into the care of academic Dr Willard.
 Willard has an interest in Dr Blackwater, the psychologist who set the asylum up and was a dabbler in the occult.
 Willard believes Nick is not crazy and is intending to return to the asylum to ascertain what truly happened.
 Willard sets up camp in the abandoned building with Nick and his three assistants and starts to look into Dr Blackwater’s occult experiments.
 As Nick gives dire warnings of what will happen, various of the assistants sit in the chair – only for it to come to life, dig devices into their body and whisk them into another dimension where they become the prey of a demon figure.

 The Devil’s Chair was the third film from up and rising British director Adam Mason.
 Mason had previously made The 13th Sign (2000) and Dust (2001) and would considerably impress with his next film, the tough and brutal Broken (2006).
-Mason would subsequently go onto other genre films such as Blood River (2009), Luster (2010), Pig (2010), Hangman (2015) and I’m Just F*cking With You (2019), as well as the script for the Joe Johnston-directed thriller Not Safe for Work (2014).
+Mason would subsequently go onto other genre films such as Blood River (2009), Luster (2010), Pig (2010), Hangman (2015), I’m Just F*cking With You (2019) and Songbird (2020), as well as the script for the Joe Johnston-directed thriller Not Safe for Work (2014).
 All of these show Mason as a growing and increasingly promising genre talent.